In the AI Era, Defending Revenue Behind Expensive Subscriptions Is a Dead Strategy

 The Glass Slipper Has to Be Tried On

-As a16z put it, if you want to become the user’s “Cinderella glass slipper” - the tool that solves their specific problem - they have to try it on first.
-A premium service locked behind a closed door will never become anyone’s must-have.
+a16z’s framing is direct: if you want to become the user’s “Cinderella glass slipper,” the tool that fits their specific problem, they have to try it on first.
+A premium service behind a closed door will never become anyone’s must-have tool.
+Occupying the user’s time matters more than defending today’s margins.

 Join the newsletter